 We extend and service commercial loans to small-to-medium sized homebuilders for the purchase of lots and/or the construction of homes thereon.
 We also extend and service loans for the purchase of undeveloped land and the development of that land into residential building lots.
-Most of the loans will be for "spec homes" or "spec lots," meaning they are built or developed speculatively (with no specific end-user home owner in mind).
+Most of the loans are for "spec homes" or "spec lots," meaning they are built or developed speculatively (with no specific enduser home owner in mind).
 The loans are secured, and the collateral is the land, lots, and constructed items thereon, as well as additional collateral, as we deem appropriate.
+Currently, all of our loans are secured by real property.
 Generally, our loans are secured by a first priority mortgage lien; however, we may make loans secured by a second or other lower priority mortgage lien.
-The loans are demand loans, but the typical length of a home construction loan will range between six months and two years and is expected to average 10 months; the typical length of a development project ranges between three and six years.
+The loans are demand loans, but the typical length of a home construction loan will range between six months and two years (our average duration has been six months for paid off loans, and our average outstanding loan is six months old); the typical length of a development project ranges between three and six years.
 Larger developments are usually developed in phases.
+Additionally, all of our loans are currently secured by personal guarantees by those owning 10% or more of the borrower.

 In a typical home construction transaction, a homebuilder obtains a loan to purchase a lot and build a home on that lot.
 In some cases the builder has a contract with a customer to purchase the home upon its completion.
-In other cases, the home is built as a spec home, meaning there is no specific customer it is being built for, but the homebuilder believes it will sell before or shortly after completion, and that therefore building the home before it is under contract will increase the homebuilder's sales and profitability.
+In other cases, the home is built as a spec home, but the homebuilder believes it will sell before or shortly after completion, and that therefore building the home before it is under contract will increase the homebuilder's sales and profitability.
 The builder may also believe that the construction of a spec home will increase the number of contract sales he will have in a given year, as it may be easier to sell contract homes when the customer can see the builder's work in the spec home.
 In some cases, these speculatively built homes are constructed with the intention to keep them as a model for a period of time, to increase contract sales, and then be sold.
 These are called model homes.
-While we may lend to a homebuilder for any of these types of new construction homes, we believe that in the future we will generally be lending on spec homes.
+While we may lend to a homebuilder for any of these types of new construction homes, about 84% of our construction loans to date have been spec homes and 16% have been contracts.

 In a typical development transaction, a homebuilder/developer purchases a specific parcel or parcels of land.
 Developers must secure financing in order to pay the purchase price for the land as well as to pay expenses incurred while developing the lots.
 This is the financing we provide.
 Once financing has been secured, the lot developers create individual lots.
-Developers secure permits allowing the property to be developed and then design and build roads and utility systems for water, sewer, gas and electricity to service the property.
+Developers secure permits allowing the property to be developed and then design and build roads and utility systems for water, sewer, gas, and electricity to service the property.
 The individual lots are then sold before a home is built on them; paid off, built on and then sold; or built on, then sold and paid off (in these cases, we may subordinate our loan to the home construction loan).
-A portion of our current loan portfolio is made up of development loans and is more fully described in "Our Loan Portfolio Secured By Real Estate" in this section.
+A portion of our current loan portfolio is made up of development loans and is more fully described in "Commercial Construction and Development Loans" in this section.